Current position at VTT

 Eija Kaasinen has over 10 years’ expertise of software engineering and project

 management in industry.
 At VTT she has been in charge of human-centred design

 and evaluation activities within several European and national research

-projects, focusing specially on mobile services and ubiquitous computing.
-Eija
+projects, focusing specially on both ICT systems and services and industrial

-Kaasinen has defined a framework to study user acceptance of mobile services.
+systems.
+Eija Kaasinen has defined a framework to study user acceptance of

 ), has been applied in many projects.

 She has also been studying user acceptance of ambient intelligence applications as a work package leader in MIMOSA and MINAmI projects http://www.fp6-minami.org/ .